pgpkg/pgpkg/docs/pages/features.md

 # pgpkg features

 pgpkg eliminates the need to write migration scripts for functions, views  and triggers.
-It does this by treating these objects and updating them if they change, in the same way that a function or method in a Go, Java or Python can be changed.
+It does this by treating these objects  - and updating them if they change - in the same way that a function or method in a Go, Java or Python can be changed.

 Rather than having to write a migration script for functions, you just change the source code, and pgpkg does the rest.
+It automatically resolves function dependencies and keeps your schema clean.

 This is a different approach to most migration tools which treat functions, views and triggers in the same way they treat tables and user-defined types.
 But that's unwieldy.
-It can be really hard to find the current function definition in a migration system, and I believe that this leads to functions being seen as difficult to use.
+It can be really hard to find the current function definition in a migration system, and I believe that this leads to functions being seen as difficult to use, when in fact they require a lot less code and are much more performant than similar functions developed outside the database.

 ## Parser Based